Teri Rogers Filmmakers GrantS

 To accept a grant, you must return your signed Grant Agreement Letter and W-9 within 15 business days of the notice, or you will forfeit your entire grant award.

 You are required to submit an Impact Report by the deadline, or you will forfeit your final payment.
 We understand that it may become necessary to request a reasonable extension.
 Please do so by contacting ArtsKC well before the deadline to ensure timely processing of your request.
 If you forfeit your final payment and do not turn in an Impact Report, you will become ineligible to apply for ArtsKC grants.
 Ineligibility can be reversed by the submission of an acceptable Impact Report.

-Here are previews of the Impact Report forms, which are filled out and submitted in the online grants system:
+Here is a preview of the Impact Report form, which is filled out and submitted in the online grants system: